 - Permanent impairment;

 - Disfigurement; and

 Why Hire the NJ Transit Rail Accident Lawyers at Pottroff & Karlin

 Pottroff & Karlin, LLC is one of the only law firms in the United States that devotes more than 90 percent of its total caseload to railroad-related accident claims.
 Further, we do not represent railroad workers in Federal Employers’ Liability Act (FELA) cases.
 Our mission is public safety.
 If you or your loved one was hurt in a New Jersey transit accident, we are here to help.
 Among other things, our NJ transit rail accident attorneys will:

 - Conduct a free, comprehensive review of your New Jersey transit accident claim;

 - Answer your questions and explain your legal options; and

 - Investigate the NJ Transit accident—gathering additional information and evidence.

 Contact an NJ Transit Line Accident Lawyer Today

 If you have been injured on the NJ Transit Line, chances are it is not your fault.
 You need an attorney who specializes in train accidents in order to hold the Transit Line responsible for your injuries.
 The attorneys at the Pottroff & Karlin Law Firm have successfully litigated numerous lawsuits against negligent railroad companies.
-Give us a call at (785) 539-4656 or contact us online and we can begin discussing your case immediately.
+Our skilled train accident lawyers have extensive experience handling NJ transit rail accident claims.
+If you or your loved one was injured on a New Jersey rail, we can help.
+To set up a free, no-obligation review of your train accident injury case give us a call at (785) 539-4656 or contact us online and we can begin discussing your case immediately.